 - The Elementary Learning Support Program provides multi-tiered, scaffolded instruction to students with different learning needs.
 There a

-- English for Speakers of Other Languages (ESOL) for students who are not yet peer competitive in the English language
+- English Language Learners (ELL) for students who are not yet peer competitive in the English language

 - Two guidance counselors work with students, parents and teachers to ensure that students are healthy, happy and safe.